sabel2-0/serviceease/markdowns/INSTITUTION_ASSOCIATION_FIX.md

 ## Next Steps for Testing

 1. **View Existing Coordinator**:
-   - Go to Admin → User Management → Coordinator Accounts
+   - Go to Admin → User Management → institution_admin accounts
    - Should see "Pajo Elementary School" instead of "No Organization" ✅

 2. **Register New Coordinator**:
    - Go to registration page
    - Select an institution from dropdown
    - Complete registration
-   - After approval, check coordinator accounts page
+   - After approval, check institution_admin accounts page
    - Should show selected institution ✅

 3. **Verify Data**: